 We collect about 50,000 cubic yards of leaves every year.
-Long before the first leaf falls, staff analyzes historic data, tree types and density, weather forecasts, state forestry forecasts, and resident feedback to develop the leaf collection schedule.
-This helps better allocate collection resources and serves neighborhoods when fallen leaves are heaviest.
+Months ahead, staff analyzes historic data, tree types and density, weather forecasts, state forestry forecasts, and resident feedback to develop the leaf collection schedule.

 Did You Know?

 You can compost leaves, creating nutrient-rich mulch for spring flower beds and trees.

 Routes run Monday – Saturday including holidays except Thanksgiving.

 There will be two passes per civic association.
 Don’t know which civic association you belong to?
 View the civic association map.

 - Sign up for leaf schedule Listserv email updates.

 - Look for neighborhood signs posted three to seven days before each pass: signs will be posted on boundary streets by civic association.
 The first pass is in November (bright yellow); the second pass is in December (orange).